Afsluitdijk: World War II

+Post-war modernization

+Following the 1953 storm, a subsequent storm in 1954 caused significant damage to the Afsluitdijk.
+Although the 1953 water level was not as extreme at the Afsluitdijk as in the southern Netherlands, the intense wave action resulted in severe damage to a large portion of the block stone, which was later replaced by basalt.
+In response to recommendations from the Deltacommissie, the commission responsible for the Delta Works, it was deemed necessary to elevate the dike level.
+However, this was considered less urgent compared to the issues in Zeeland after the 1953 storm.
+A decision was made to prioritize the Delta Works while also incrementally increasing the Afsluitdijk height to 7.4 metres.

 On 23 September 1954, on the centenary of Cornelis Lely, a statue, made by Mari Andriessen, was unveiled by Queen Juliana on the North Holland side of the Afsluitdijk.
 On May 9, 2007, the statue was relocated near to the Vlieter Monument.
 The official unveiling, on the occasion of the 75th anniversary of the dyke, was performed on 24 May 2007 by Prince Willem-Alexander.

 In 2012, the State Secretary for Infrastructure and the Environment, Joop Atsma, issued a statement detailing the factors influencing the decision to replace the locks at Kornwerderzand.
 A naviduct would have a high construction cost compared with standard locks and bridges, but would benefit the economy by reducing delays.
 After the cost–benefit analysis of all potential solutions was considered, a decision was made to strengthen the existing locks.
 However, it is quite possible that a naviduct will be built to replace the locks when they reach the end of their useful life in 2050.
-The work started in April 2020 and is planned to take three years; during the work, the highway remains in operation, however the bicycle path is closed.
+The work started in April 2020 and was planned to take three years; during the work, the highway remained in operation, however the bicycle path was closed.

+Rijkswaterstaat (the ministry which oversees the dyke) further increased the height of the dyke beginning in 2018.
+As part of the renovation program, a series of artistic projects were incorporated into the dyke, known as the "Icoon Afsluitdijk."
+Daan Roosegaarde led the artistic aspects.
+The three designs of light and interaction developed by Roosegaarde and his team are entitled Gates of Light, Windvogel and Glowing Nature.
+The improvement of the main dike body was completed in 2022.
+Additional works (the fish migration river, new locks and the pumping station) were at that moment not yet ready.

 Provision for a railway line linking North Holland and Friesland (between Anna Paulowna and Harlingen) had been included on the Afsluitdijk, in the form of a linear reservation, along with extra drawbridge abutments at the locks.
 However, construction of the line was never undertaken by the Dutch track operator (ProRail), for reasons of cost and relative lack of benefits.
 The reservation and abutments for the rail line were utilized instead for a second carriageway for the dyke's two-lane highway in the 1970s, transforming the latter into today's four-lane A7 motorway.

-On 12 and 13 May 1940 it was the site of the Battle of the Afsluitdijk.

-Icoon Afsluitdijk

-Rijkswaterstaat will strengthen the Afsluitdijk in the coming years to safeguard its future and to continue to protect the Netherlands against the force of water.
-Its renovation began in 2018.
-The government has taken this opportunity to give room to more initiatives.
-As part of the renovation programme, Roosegaarde's Icoon Afsluitdijk enhances the iconic status of the Afsluitdijk with a second layer of light and interaction.
-The three designs of light and interaction developed by Daan Roosegaarde and his team are entitled Gates of Light, Windvogel and Glowing Nature.
-Development Partners for this project are: Kitepower, Wageningen University and Research, TTB, Eurocarbon, Versalume.

-Gates of Light

-Gates of Light is a futuristic entrance at both sides of the dyke.
-Inspired by retroreflective wings of butterflies, Daan Roosegaarde brings a new light on the 60 monumental floodgates which were designed by Dirk Roosenburg in 1932, the grandfather of the Dutch architect Rem Koolhaas.
-They have been restored with a retroreflective layer which is illuminated by the passing cars' headlamps.